How do I find an advisor?

 What can they help with?

 Your advisor can help you learn about the medical profession and help you ask the right questions to decide if it’s the right career for you.
-Then you can work together to develop a plan to get to you where you want to go.
+Exploration and self-reflection are increasingly important as you prepare a strong application.
+Then, you can work together to develop a plan to get you where you want to go.

 What questions should I be asking?

 Ask your advisor which courses are required for medical school and how to best sequence them at your school.
-You can ask about ways to gain health-related experiences, internships and lab experiences.
-You can learn about the, discuss when you’re best prepared to take the exam, and learn if the school offers any prep courses.
+You can ask about ways to gain health-related experiences, such as volunteering, and research opportunities.
+You can discuss when you’ll be best prepared to take the MCAT® exam, and learn if your school offers any prep resources.
 It’s also a good idea to ask detailed questions about the timeline for applying to medical school.